alianza/portfolio-lea/content/pages/portfolio.md

 ---
-title: Experiences
+title: Portfolio
 readMoreLink:
   label: Read more on my Medium page
   link: https://medium.com/@leacandle
 ---
 This page features my academic and editorial experience.
-Reports and writing projects can be found under portfolio.
+Reports and writing projects can be found under articles.